mark-shin77/Liri/README.md

 - Read commands and queries from random.txt file

 ### Bonus
-- Log commands and queries searched into log.txt file
+- Log queries searched into log.txt file

 ### Technologies Used